Open-CMSIS-Pack/devtools/docs/ADDING_UNIT_TESTS.md

+# Adding Unit Tests

-# Writing Unit tests with CMake
+## Writing Unit tests with CMake

 Unit tests using the googletest framework compile into a standalone test executable that uses a simple gtest-provided main() as the entry point, and